These Streets Are Where I’m From: Old 97’s Bring Sterling Lineup To Hometown Festival REVIEW+PHOTOS: OLD 97'S COUNTY FAIR 4/14/18

 In elementary school, kids would pull up the corners of their eyes while chanting, “Chinese, Japanese, dirty knees,” but I tried not to let it bother me.
 We were just kids, after all, and they were just repeating a nonsensical rhyme.
 In first grade, we read Tiki Tiki Tembo, a book about a Chinese boy who drowns in a well.
 Afterward, my teacher asked if my name was really long, like the ill-fated character.
 In middle school and high school, some of our teachers would confuse me with the other Taiwanese girl in my grade — but I brushed that off as well — there was no malice in the mixups.
 Apart from a few ugly exceptions, none of these unfortunate interactions felt motivated by racial animus.
 I think a lot of folks simply hadn’t encountered enough immigrant families to know how to deal with certain kinds of differences.
 But intent is only part of the story, and these dynamics still made me feel lesser-than.

 Fast forward to high school.
 My teenage anxieties were pedestrian ones — I didn’t know how to belong when I wasn’t athletic or outgoing or pretty.
 By then, I had internalized a sense of immutable otherness: I would never look like the lithe, blue-eyed beauties on the Abercrombie billboards.
 I stopped caring about being a straight-A student because I felt trapped in an identity that would always render me invisible or relegate me to the periphery.
-The one person who made me feel ok about myself was a (male) teacher, and that became a terribly confusing secret.
 I started cutting classes, which led to flunking classes.
 Good grades were supposed to be my ticket out of that town, and I’d screwed that up.
-But it didn’t matter anymore, because I was convinced that the only “out” was the permanent kind, and I started assembling the necessary accoutrements.
+But it didn’t matter anymore, because I was convinced that the only “out” was the permanent kind.

 I remember this suffocating sadness.
 And I also remember that afternoon, driving down Highway 121, a friend slipped in a CD titled Too Far to Care, and suddenly this guy was singing about a girl with “Big Brown Eyes.”
 “Wait a minute,” I thought.
 “It’s possible to not be blonde-haired and blue-eyed but still have a guy write a song about you?”
 What I’m describing will sound absurd if you’ve not had this kind of revelatory connection with music.
 And it is absurd — the song had nothing to do with me.
 But when you find yourself adrift, does it matter if it’s the lighthouse beacon or the foghorn or a stranger’s voice, so long as it leads you back to shore?